Social Justice

 • Our annual Diversity Symposium offers a compelling opportunity for students in high school, college, graduate school, law school, and beyond to connect with the Rhode Island bench and bar and discuss issues of diversity, equity, and inclusion.

 • Through our Pro Bono Experiential Learning Requirement, students complete at least 50 hours of law-related public service in the community as a requirement for graduation.
-Most of our students do much more: over the past five years (2016-2021), graduates completed an average of 117 pro bono hours each.
+Most of our students do much more: Between the years of 2021 and 2024, graduates completed an average of 161 pro bono hours each.

 • Our innovative Semester-In-Practice Program is a capstone, full-immersion experience, in which students work full-time under the supervision of a practicing attorney for an entire semester.
 Past Semester-In-Practice students have worked in housing and eviction defense in Los Angeles, public defense in New Jersey, immigration in New York City, and human rights in Seoul, South Korea, among many other placements.